bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   In the above program, we have created an instance of `WaitGroup` on this line:
+In the above program, we have created an instance of `WaitGroup` on this line:

 ```go
 var wg sync.WaitGroup
 ```

--   It's obvious that it's defines at the package level simply because we need to have access to it inside different functions.
+It's defined at the package level simply because we need to have access to it inside different functions.
 The way it works is that at the end of the `main` function we call `wg.Wait()` meaning the program must wait until all goroutines are done.

--   So in order to turn some functions calls to goroutines, we prepend them with the `go` keyword and as we at the moment we have two goroutines that we need to wait for, at the very beginning of our `main` function we call `wg.Add(2)` which simply means that Go needs to wait for 2 goroutines to get completed.
+To turn function calls into goroutines, we prepend them with the `go` keyword.
+Since we have two goroutines that we need to wait for, at the very beginning of our `main` function we call `wg.Add(2)`, which tells Go to wait for 2 goroutines to complete.

--   As a last step, inside those functions we need to call `wg.Done()` to give a hint to the `WaitGroup` that the current function is done.
+As a last step, inside those functions we need to call `wg.Done()` to signal to the `WaitGroup` that the current function is done.

+**Best practice**: Always call `wg.Add()` before launching the goroutine to avoid race conditions.
+Also, consider using `defer wg.Done()` as the first line in your goroutine to ensure it's always called even if the function panics.

--   The `runtime` package includes some useful functions to get to know what's happening behind the scenes and one them is `NumGoroutine()`:
+The `runtime` package includes some useful functions to understand what's happening behind the scenes, and one of them is `NumGoroutine()`:

 ```go